What Advanced Civilizations Are Like, Why We Don't See Them, and What to Send Them

 [vi] Cf. the beginning of Tractatus Logico-Philosophicus by Ludwig Wittgenstein, "1.1 The world is the totality of facts, not of things", http://archive.org/stream/tractatuslogicop05740gut/tloph10.txt. ^

-[vii] Hopefully experiments with AI will, one day, support (or challenge) the claim that there is ethical progression, and that advance civilizations, and ASIs, are advanced also ethically. ^
+[vii] Hopefully experiments with AI will, one day, support (or challenge) the claim that there is ethical progression, and that advanced civilizations, and ASIs, are advanced also ethically. ^

 [viii] To view multiple wave time series with World Values Survey's (WVS) online tool, choose e.g. the latest wave and then go to the time series tab (see instructions here under the heading "Time Series").